megbrimef/urso-examples/README.md

 9) put object data into this.objects in the play scene.

-10) you can set objects scaleX and scaleY to change it's scale where 1 is object's original scale
+10) you can set object's alignX and alignY to change point from which object's position will be calculating